 Forecasting the explosive growth that the telecom market will see, we were the first in the country to offer an IPv6 ready network; a fact underscored by the Telecom policy of 2012.
-This network reaches around 1300 towns and cities and gives a prospect of more than 2565 points of presence.
+This network reaches more than 1300 towns and cities and gives a prospect of more than 2600 points of presence.